rakibdevs/rakibdevs/README.md

 In my free time, I like to develop open source projects.
 Some of them are -

-- [Number to Bangla](https://github.com/RakibDevs/number-to-bangla) - Laravel package to convert any English number to Bangla number or text. also available in [@WordPress](https://wordpress.org/plugins/number-to-bangla/)
+- [Number to Bangla](https://github.com/RakibDevs/number-to-bangla) - Laravel package to convert any English number to Bangla.
+Also available in [@WordPress](https://wordpress.org/plugins/number-to-bangla/)
 - [Open Weather Map](https://github.com/RakibDevs/openweather-laravel-api) - Laravel package for connecting Open Weather Map API.